Guikingone/SchedulerBundle/doc/probe.md

         path: '/_probe'
 ```

-Once done, the current state is displayed as following when sending a `GET` request to the specified path:
+Once done, the current state is returned as shown below when sending a `GET` request to the specified path:

 ```json
 {